[Future City logo]

 1. Computer Design of a Future City

 Students use SimCity 4 DeluxeTM software to design a city that has progressed at least 150 years in the future and has a population of at least 50,000.
-Students self-score their Future City computer design to ensure they have met all the required design elements.
-The teacher or mentor must attest to the accuracy of this score sheet.

 2. Model of Future City